pmwaniki/vignette/README.md

 ## 2. Descriptive and Ordinal Logistic Regression

+The data for these analyses are available in the *datasets* folder.
+'Combined review data.csv' or 'Combined review data.parquet' contain the expert panel ratings for the 507 vignettes, while 'Prompt responses.xlsx' contains the formatted responses from the clinicians and LLM models.

 The R scripts `descriptives.R` and `analyses/models.R` provide the statistical analysis pipeline:

 - **Descriptive Statistics (`descriptives.R`):**